fasiha/pollen-guide/README.md

 Now.
 After reading portions of [three](http://pkg-build.racket-lang.org/doc/pollen/first-tutorial.html) [longform](http://pkg-build.racket-lang.org/doc/pollen/second-tutorial.html) [tutorials](http://pkg-build.racket-lang.org/doc/pollen/third-tutorial.html) ([fourth](http://pkg-build.racket-lang.org/doc/pollen/fourth-tutorial.html) available), a [mini-tutorial](http://pkg-build.racket-lang.org/doc/pollen/mini-tutorial.html), and a [quick tour](http://pkg-build.racket-lang.org/doc/pollen/quick-tour.html), you will likely be very excited about many things.
 But for purposes of this poor guide, you can forget everything about DrRacket, `.pp` Pollen preprocessor files, `.pmd` & Pollen-Markdown mode, the Pollen project server (`raco pollen start`), etc.

-We'll be writing Pollen markup directly in `.html.pm` files, rendering them from the command line with `raco pollen render`, and viewing just the result in a browser.
+We’ll be writing Pollen markup directly in `.html.pm` files, rendering them from the command line with `raco pollen render`, and viewing just the result in a browser.
 Clone this repository and follow along.

-**N.B.** I'm assuming you have some passing familiarity with the Lisp family, from Common Lisp or Emacs Lisp or Scheme or Clojure or somewhere.
-The examples that follow have enough weird Pollen awesomeness that I can't stop and explain symbols or [`,@ unquote-splicing`](http://docs.racket-lang.org/guide/qq.html).
-But I will try to point out Racketisms to save you some Googling, though it's always a good idea to [Learn X=Racket in Y Minutes](http://learnxinyminutes.com/docs/racket/).
+**N.B.** I’m assuming some passing familiarity with a Lisp, like Common Lisp or Emacs Lisp or Scheme or Clojure.
+The examples that follow have enough weird Pollen awesomeness that I can’t stop and explain parens or symbols or [`,@ unquote-splicing`](http://docs.racket-lang.org/guide/qq.html).
+But I will try to point out Racketisms to save some Googling, and it’s always a good idea to [Learn X=Racket in Y Minutes](http://learnxinyminutes.com/docs/racket/).

 ## Take One.
 Basic and not-so-basic functionality.
 In the `take1/` directory there are